Netcracker/.github/docs/workflows/automatic-pr-labeler.md

 # Automatic PR labels based on conventional commits

 The workflow automatically label PR on it's open/reopen events.
 It checks all the commit messages for certain words and apply corresponding labels to PR.
-Those labels used by [Maven project release workflow](#maven-project-release-workflow) to generate release notes.
+Those labels used by several workflows to generate release notes.

 ## Step 1: Create workflow file